What is Apache Storm on Azure HDInsight?

-The pattern of reading an input tuple, emitting zero or more tuples, and then acknowledging the input tuple immediately at the end of the execute method is common.
+The pattern of reading an input tuple, emitting zero or more tuples, and then confirming the input tuple immediately at the end of the execute method is common.
 Storm provides the IBasicBolt interface to automate this pattern.

 How data streams are joined varies between applications.
-For example, you can join each tuple from multiple streams into one new stream, or you can join only batches of tuples for a specific window.
+For example, you can join each tuple from multiple streams into one new stream, or join only batches of tuples for a specific window.
 Either way, joining can be accomplished by using fieldsGrouping.
 Field grouping is a way of defining how tuples are routed to bolts.

 In the following Java example, fieldsGrouping is used to route tuples that originate from components "1", "2", and "3" to the MyJoiner bolt:

 builder.setBolt("join", new MyJoiner(), parallelism) .fieldsGrouping("1", new Fields("joinfield1", "joinfield2")) .fieldsGrouping("2", new Fields("joinfield1", "joinfield2")) .fieldsGrouping("3", new Fields("joinfield1", "joinfield2"));